 Far western suburbs as we head out to sea

-As expected, our route took us quickly over the water, which I expected to remain over until we hit the coast of far northern Italy or the French Riviera.
+As expected, our route took us quickly over the water.
+I expected to remain over the sea until we hit the coast of far northern Italy or the French Riviera.
 But not even 20 minutes later, a beach came into view, followed by some mountainous land.
-It seemed far too early to be the northern Italian coast, but the landmass was clearly an island of some kind, as we were back over open sea in less than 10 minutes.
+It seemed far too early to be the northern Italian coast, but the landmass was clearly an island.
 I later realized we had passed over the far northern portion of Corsica, including the thin “finger” that points out of the northeast corner of the island.

 Approximately 15 minutes later, we reached the mainland of Europe.
 Based on the airfield in at the bottom of the photo, and the river flowing down towards its west end, I believe we crossed just west of Nice, with the airfield being the Nice – Côte d’Azur airport.
 FYI, apologies for the occasionally sketchy photo quality from here on out.
-When you’re trying to zoom through a scratched window, you end up with some splotchy color when you attempt to clean up the dust.
+When you’re trying to zoom through a scratched window, you end up with some splotchy color.

-Our route very quickly found its way over the French Alps, likely not too far from the French-Italian border, with the vegetation greening noticeably as the elevation continuously increased.
+Our route very quickly found its way over the French Alps, likely not too far from the French-Italian border.
+The vegetation greened noticeably as the elevation continuously increased.

 Next up was a beautiful Alpine lake nestled into the mountains.
-Based on the shape and the time elapsed, I believe this may be Lac de Serre-Ponçon, about halfway between Nice and Grenoble.
+Based on the shape and the time elapsed, I believe this may be Lac de Serre-Ponçon.
+For reference, that’s about halfway between Nice and Grenoble.

-The Alps noticeably flattened for a while, revealing a more agricultural landscape, but then abruptly jutted towards the sky once again, even revealing a touch of snow still remaining in the highest elevations.
+The Alps noticeably flattened for a while, revealing a more agricultural landscape.
+They then abruptly jutted towards the sky once again, even revealing a touch of snow in the highest elevations.

 Another Alpine lake appeared, surrounded by very high mountains on both sides.
 Based on the shape and location, this may be Lac du Sautet.
 Incidentally, the odd coloring actually gave this photo an interesting look, almost like a painting.